roumanite/pokedex/README.md

   ● If the stored information is over a week old, the data should be retrieved again from the API.
 If not, the data should be retrieved from the text file.

+## Design decision
+Cache is loaded from a file and saved when the program exits.
+Cache will be lost if program is terminated abruptly.

 ## Requirements
 Go 1.16